Skip to main content

 $schedule->command('nightowl:prune')->hourly();

-Pruning uses batched DELETE … WHERE created_at < ? with LIMIT to avoid long-running transactions on large tables.
+The command issues one DELETE … WHERE created_at < ? per table.
 On PostgreSQL, follow up occasionally with VACUUM (ANALYZE) to reclaim disk — the command doesn’t do this automatically because it may compete with production workload.

 Manual cleanup and resets